 - How and why the project will benefit one or more emerging markets;

-Selection Process and Criteria
+Selection Process & Criteria

-- Likely impact of the project on one or more Emerging Markets and/or the Northeastern community's understanding of the opportunities and challenges facing those countries;
+- Likely impact of the project on one or more emerging markets and/or the Northeastern community's understanding of the opportunities and challenges facing those countries;

 Awardees will join a network of CEM students and alumni brought together through the Srinivasan Family Awards.
 They will be expected to participate in mentorship opportunities and occasional events as part of this growing community.